solidiquis/erdtree/README.md

   <img src="https://github.com/solidiquis/erdtree/blob/master/assets/et.png?raw=true" alt="failed to load png" />
 </p>

-### Icons not rendering properly
+### Icons

+For icons to render properly it is required that the font you have hooked up to your terminal emulator contain the glyphs that `erdtree` expects in order to properly render icons which is why `-I, --icons` is an opt-in feature.

-If your icon look something like this:
+If your icons look something like this:

 <p align="center">
   <img src="https://github.com/solidiquis/erdtree/blob/master/assets/broken_icons.png?raw=true" alt="failed to load png" />
 </p>

-this means that your terminal emulator's font doesn't contain the relevant glyphs that `erdtree` expects in order to properly render icons.
+this means that the font you are using doesn't include the relevant glyphs.
 To resolve this issue download a [NerdFont](https://www.nerdfonts.com/) and hook it up to your terminal emulator.

 ## Rules for Contributing and Feature Requests